-✓ Applicants are evaluated for admission on the following criteria: (a) strength of high school academic curriculum and grades achieved; (b) rank in class; and (c) academic and personal recommendations.

-✓ UMPI operates on a rolling admission policy.
-Applicants are notified of the admission decision a short time after it has been made.

-✓ Admission to the University is contingent upon the satisfactory completion of all secondary school and post-secondary school courses in progress when the acceptance is given.

-✓ The University reserves the right to rescind the acceptance of any applicant.

-✓ Freshmen, transfer and readmitted students are accepted by the University for either the fall or spring semester.

-✓ Students transferring into the PTA program may be accepted into the summer semester.
+- ✓ Applicants are evaluated for admission on the following criteria: strength of high school academic curriculum and grades achieved; and academic and personal recommendations. - ✓ UMPI operates on a rolling admission policy.
+Applicants are notified of the admission decision a short time after it has been made. - ✓ Admission to the University is contingent upon the satisfactory completion of all secondary school and post-secondary school courses in progress when the acceptance is given. - ✓ The University reserves the right to rescind the acceptance of any applicant. - ✓ Freshmen, transfer and readmitted students are accepted by the University for either the fall or spring semester. - ✓ Students transferring into the PTA, MLT or CBE programs may be accepted into the summer semester.